Nutritional supplements for pancreatic cancer

 - Nutritional supplements for pancreatic cancer

 There are different types of nutritional supplements.
-Some are milk-based, some are similar to juices, yoghurts, or soups, and they can be savoury or sweet.
+Some are milk based, some are similar to juices, smoothies, puddings, or soups.
+They can be savoury or sweet.
 Try different supplements to find one you like.
 Your dietitian can explain how to take them.

 Vitamin and mineral supplements

 If you are not digesting your food properly, you may not be getting enough vitamins and minerals.
-Speak to your doctor or dietitian about whether vitamin and mineral supplements would be helpful.
+Ask your doctor or dietitian if vitamin and mineral supplements would help, and how to take them.

 Don’t take very high doses of these supplements and don’t start any vitamin and mineral supplements without talking to your doctor first.
 This is because they can affect the way some medicines work.